-Inside the Celebration Honoring the Andy Warhol Museum and a Vatican-Backed Exhibition
+Inside the Brooklyn Museum’s Vatican-Backed Andy Warhol Exhibition

 Support for the arts?
 We love it.
 On Monday night, two of our editors made their way to the Bryant Park Grill for a celebratory dinner and auction marking the opening night of Andy Warhol: Revelation—a brand new exhibition at our beloved Brooklyn Museum and guest-curated by the Chief curator of The Andy Warhol Museum, José Carlos Diaz.
 “Although his Catholicism was compartmentalized, like his sexuality, this can be better understood in the exhibition,” said Diaz to Interview about Revelation.
 The evening—full of strong cocktails and sparkling company—was followed by a spin through the Brooklyn Museum where the exhibition will be on view through June of next year.
 Below, Interview editors wax poetic about their night on the town.

 ERNESTO MACIAS: A party honoring Andy Warhol, hosted by the director of THE Andy Warhol Museum?
 Honestly, a must-go.
 So, I put on my yellow sunglasses and made my way to Bryant Park.
 Billy Porter and Kaws co-hosted the dinner—hot—and I watched Renell Medrano and ASAP Ferg talk art with the co-curators of the exhibition for hours, while Interview legend Patrick McMullan captured the night’s vibes.
 Cheers to the guest across from me who bought two paintings for 30K in the first 15 min.
 We love support for the arts.